 YEAR 1 (FOUNDATION YEAR)

-The foundation year will introduce you to the key elements of art and design, including design practice, applied and fine art.
+The foundation year will introduce you to the key elements of art and design, including graphic design, animation, illustration, photography, and film, applied and fine art.
 You will explore the creative thought process relating to various art and design disciplines, developing your ability to put ideas down on paper quickly.
-There will be a range of practical assignments which will increase your recognition of strong ideas and original concepts.
+There will be a range of practice assignments that will increase your recognition of strong ideas and original concepts.

 - The Skills You Need

 - Contextual Studies

 This year introduces students to the fundamental principles of illustration that will help you develop your illustrative style.
 This includes developing an understanding of the tools and creative techniques you will be using, the historical contexts and theories of comics, creative writing, print, production, bookbinding techniques and an understanding of the industry.

 - Visual Communication